 You can get private graduate student loans from LendKey, an online marketplace.
 LendKey works with various credit unions and financial institutions to offer you the best rates.

 To see if you qualify, you’ll need to submit a student loan application on its site.
-Unlike many federal student loans, private student loans all check your credit and in many cases may require a cosigner.
+Unlike many federal student loans, private student loans all check your credit and in many cases may require a cosigner even if you don’t necessarily have an adverse credit history.

 LendKey’s website states, “A creditworthy cosigner can make all the difference when it comes to a private student loan application’s chances for approval.
 Cosigners play a critical role in helping borrowers to secure the best private student loans and qualify for a lower loan rate.”

 Another option for private graduate student loans is Credible.
-Similar to LendKey, Credible aggregates private student loan offers from different lenders.
+Similar to LendKey, Credible aggregates private student loan options from different lenders.
 This gives you the ability to compare terms and find the best rates, based on your credit.
-As of March 2019, it offers variable rates from 4.20% APR and fixed rates from 4.50% APR.

 Credible is free to use, and none of its partners have origination fees.
 Origination fees are fees you pay upfront for the lender to process the loan.
 There’s also no prepayment penalty, so you can pay off debt faster at no cost to you.